firstruner/Framework_PHP_PartialsClass/README.md

  5. Implement a fluent class for load partial OOP
  6. Implement log possibilities
  7. Implement delayed loading possibilities
- 8. Implement filter on partial element on loading

 ## 🧙‍♂️ Loader (main method)
 Create a folder that contains all of your POO Objects (classes, interfaces, enumerations and other).